July 28, 2019

 So, you did it.
 You signed up for a long run.
-You printed out a training plan, ordered fancy running shoes, some tights with a flashy print, an industrial-strength sports bar, new ear buds and a heart rate monitor.
+You printed out a training plan, ordered fancy running shoes, some tights with a flashy print, an industrial-strength sports bra, new ear buds and a heart rate monitor.
+And then you started running…

 And somewhere around mile 5 you realized something.